Nicki Pedersen: Career

-Pedersen began speedway racing aged 11 at Danish club Fjelsted.
+Pedersen began speedway racing at the age of 11 at Danish club Fjelsted.
 He stayed at the club until a move to in 1998 to Holstebro, the same year that he made his British league debut with Newcastle Diamonds in the 1998 Premier League speedway season.
 He topped the League averages which began his journey towards the pinnacle of the sport.

-He started his Polish speedway career in 1999 with Polish Speedway First League club Start Gniezno and would go on to ride for ten different Polish sides.
+Pedersen started his Polish speedway career in 1999 with Polish Speedway First League club Start Gniezno and would go on to ride for ten different Polish sides.
 Elite League side Wolverhampton Wolves bought him for the 1999 season.
 He was at Wolverhampton for two years.

 Pedersen took part in his first Grand Prix in 2000, as a wildcard in Denmark and impressed by finishing in fourth place.
-That year he qualified for the 2001 Grand Prix where he managed a third in the opening round in Germany and then earned a spot in the Grand Prix in 2002.
+That year, he qualified for the 2001 Grand Prix where he managed a third in the opening round in Germany and then earned a spot in the Grand Prix in 2002.
 He showed potential in the opening round in 2002, finishing third in Germany.
 Consistent scoring left him in 11th place in the World Championship after his first full year.

 Pedersen had a bad start to 2002, but secured his GP place in 2003 after recording the first win of his career in the European Grand Prix.
 He finished the year in 12th place despite an inconsistent season.

-In 2003, he improved massively on his 2002 performance.
-He finished second in the opening Grand Prix of the season and after a 10th place in the Swedish Grand Prix, Pedersen won again in Cardiff to give him a chance of becoming World Champion.
+In 2003, Pedersen improved massively on his 2002 performance.
+He finished second in the opening Grand Prix of the season and after a tenth place in the Swedish Grand Prix, Pedersen won again in Cardiff to give him a chance of becoming World Champion.
 Consistent high placings and four more podium finishes, including three in a row, secured the 2003 World Championship for Pedersen.

-He joined Eastbourne Eagles in 2003 and would stay for four years until the end of the 2007 season due to a change in ownership of the club and a reduction of the points limit for team building purposes by the British Speedway Promoters' Association (BSPA).
+Pedersen joined Eastbourne Eagles in 2003 and would stay for four years until the end of the 2007 season due to a change in ownership of the club and a reduction of the points limit for team building purposes by the British Speedway Promoters' Association (BSPA).